 One of the most powerful herbs, but for anyone who loves homemade salsa (tomato or mango) or enjoys authentic Mexican & Indian food, cilantro is a must grow.
 No Indian curry can be complete without it, and you can also garnish your salad with it or make a chutney.

 Also Read: How to Grow Cilantro in a Pot

 No self-sufficient Italian cook can survive without a readily available source of fresh oregano.
-A must have for anyone who regularly makes their own homemade pasta sauces.
+A must-have for anyone who regularly makes their own homemade pasta sauces.
 But you should know there are different species of oregano (e.g., Mexican, Greek, Italian) so make your selection based on the type of foods you cook most often.

 Also Read: How to Create an Italian Container Garden

 For that perfect blend of raw onion like taste without the crunch, chives add a level of subtle flavor that most people can’t quite figure out.
 Goes great with garlic mashed potatoes.
-Also, is one of the easiest to grow herb, which grows well in small pots.
+Also, is one of the easiest to grow herbs, which grows well in small pots.

-    You can grow either Italian or Flat-leaf parsley or Curl-leaf parsley or both according to your food choice.
+You can grow either Italian or Flat-leaf parsley or Curl-leaf parsley, or both, according to your food choice.
 The flat-leaf parsley has a more strong flavor and mostly used in Italian cooking, in Pasta and Pesto recipes.
 Whereas, curl-leaf is mild and less flavorful and used for garnishing and salad dressing.
 Here’s more about growing parsley.